 Alcoholic liver disease (ALD) refers to a range of progressive liver conditions caused by chronic and excessive alcohol consumption.
-One-third of the US population consumes alcohol above recommended levels, increasing their risk of ALD.
+One-third of the US population consumes alcohol above the recommended levels, increasing their risk of ALD.
 There are three stages of ALD, which may or may not occur sequentially.
-The first stage involves the development of a potentially reversible alcoholic fatty liver, which is typically asymptomatic.
+The first stage is typically asymptomatic and involves the development of (potentially) reversible alcoholic fatty liver.
 Continued alcohol consumption may lead to alcoholic hepatitis, the second stage, which often becomes chronic.
 Clinical findings in this stage include jaundice, fatigue, and fever.
-In the last stage, the patient develops alcoholic cirrhosis.
+In the third and final stage, the patient develops alcoholic cirrhosis.
 Patient history, transaminase levels, and imaging studies are crucial for diagnosis and show different patterns of hepatic injury.
-Non-alcoholic steatohepatitis is a differential diagnosis and is currently regarded as an important cause of cirrhosis.
-Treatment requires complete cessation of alcohol use.
+Nonalcoholic steatohepatitis is a differential diagnosis and is currently regarded as an important cause of cirrhosis.
+Treatment of ALD requires complete cessation of alcohol use.

 - Second most common cause of liver cirrhosis in the United States